timescale/docs/tutorials/energy-data/compress-energy.md

 avoid incurring additional cost.

-It is possible to use disk-oriented compression like the support offered by ZFS and Btrfs but since TimescaleDB is build for handling event-oriented data (such as time-series) it comes with support for compressing data in hypertables.
+It is possible to use disk-oriented compression like the support offered by ZFS and Btrfs but since $TIMESCALE_DB is build for handling event-oriented data (such as time-series) it comes with support for compressing data in $HYPERTABLEs.

-TimescaleDB compression allows you to store the data in a vastly more efficient format allowing up to 20x compression ratio compared to a normal PostgreSQL table, but this is of course highly dependent on the data and configuration.
+$TIMESCALE_DB compression allows you to store the data in a vastly more efficient format allowing up to 20x compression ratio compared to a normal PostgreSQL table, but this is of course highly dependent on the data and configuration.

-TimescaleDB compression is implemented natively in PostgreSQL and does not require special storage formats.
+$TIMESCALE_DB compression is implemented natively in PostgreSQL and does not require special storage formats.
 Instead it relies on features of PostgreSQL to transform the data into columnar format before compression.
 The use of a columnar format allows better compression